Esk3tit/akula-bot/README.md

 - **Customizable Notification Modes**: Choose between opt-in, global, and passive notification modes to tailor the bot's behavior to your server's preferences.
 - **Easy Configuration**: Server owners can easily configure the bot's settings using intuitive commands and a user-friendly interface.
 - **Secure and Reliable**: Akula Bot is built with security and reliability in mind, ensuring a stable and trustworthy experience for your server.

+## Tech Stack

+- Python 3.11
+- discord.py: A powerful library for building Discord bots in Python.
+- SQLAlchemy: A popular SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+- PostgreSQL (psycopg 3 driver): A robust and feature-rich open-source relational database management system.
+- pytest: A mature and extensive testing framework for Python projects.
+- Alembic: A lightweight database migration tool for SQLAlchemy.
+- twitchAPI: A Python wrapper for the Twitch API, enabling seamless integration with Twitch functionality.

 ## Adding Akula Bot to Your Server